The Amazing Race 32

-The Amazing Race 32 is the thirty-second season of the American reality television show The Amazing Race.
-It featured eleven teams of two competing in a race around the world.
+The Amazing Race 32 is the thirty-second season of the American reality competition show The Amazing Race.
+Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
+This season visited four continents and eleven countries and traveled over 33000 mi during eleven legs.
+Starting in Los Angeles, racers traveled through Trinidad and Tobago, Colombia, Brazil, Paraguay, France, Germany, Kazakhstan, India, Cambodia, and the Philippines before returning to the United States and finishing in New Orleans.
+New twists introduced in this season include an elimination during a no-rest leg, a Double Switchback, and the City Sprint.
+Elements of the show that returned for this season were the Yield and double-length legs, which were renamed Mega Legs.
 The season premiered on CBS on October 14, 2020, and the season finale aired on December 16, 2020.

-Boyfriends Will Jardell and James Wallington were the winners of this season, while married parents Hung Nguyen and Chee Lee finished in second place, and professional volleyball players Riley McKibbin and Maddison McKibbin finished in third.
+Boyfriends Will Jardell and James Wallington were the winners of this season, while married parents Hung Nguyen and Chee Lee finished in second place, and professional volleyball players Riley McKibbin and Maddison McKibbin finished in third place.

 Production

 Development and filming

 During the airing of season 30 in January 2018, Phil Keoghan suggested that the show could return to filming two seasons a year after two years of only filming one.
-After season 31 completed filming in July 2018, The Amazing Race 32 began on November 10, 2018 with filming of first leg reported on the island of Tobago, marking the first time The Amazing Race visited Trinidad and Tobago.
-The season concluded filming on December 3, 2018 in New Orleans, Louisiana.
+After season 31 completed filming in July 2018, The Amazing Race 32 began on November 10, 2018, with filming of first leg reported on the island of Tobago, marking the first time The Amazing Race visited Trinidad and Tobago.
+The season concluded filming on December 3, 2018, in New Orleans, Louisiana.

 According to Phil Keoghan, this season was the most physically demanding to film since The Amazing Race 3.
 This season also saw The Amazing Race reach a milestone of traveling one million cumulative miles.